norbutlepcha25/SWE303/docs/unit2/topic3.md

 Communicate Decision: The decision and its rationale are formally communicated to all stakeholders.

 Implement & Track Change: The project team implements the change, and the project manager ensures it is tracked to completion and that the project baselines reflect the new reality.
 All changes are logged in a Change Log.

+- A well-defined **change management process** ensures that changes are documented, assessed, approved, and communicated.
+- **Steps typically include**:

+  1. **Change Request Submission** → Formal request logged with description and justification.
+  2. **Impact Analysis** → Evaluation of cost, schedule, quality, and risks.
+  3. **CCB Review and Decision** → Approve, reject, or defer the change.
+  4. **Implementation Planning** → Update project plans, schedules, and resources.
+  5. **Communication** → Notify stakeholders and ensure alignment.
+  6. **Monitoring** → Track change implementation and its results.

+- **Benefit**: Ensures transparency, accountability, and control over evolving requirements.